 Last time I reserved picture books, I searched for the keyword “airplane” and put holds on nearly all of them (at least until I maxed out my “holds” limit).
 Hopefully there aren’t any other little kids in our area trying to find the whole airplane book collection right now, because they’re out of luck for the next couple of weeks.

-Our Top Five Favorite Airplane Picture Books for Kids
+Our Top Six Favorite Airplane Picture Books for Kids

 Hello Airplane by Bill Cotter ~ This might be one of my favorite planes books yet.
 It’s simple, which my boys love (because they can memorize it fairly easily) but it has some really great illustrations.